 Configuring an AMD GPU

-The AMD Catalyst Control Center
+Open AMD Catalyst Center from Taskbar

 The newer AMD Adrenalin Control Center no longer allows you to select the GPU.
 Instead, you have to make the selection via the Windows Graphics Settings dialog.